Who we are

 2024-2025

-Adriana works identify known and novel antibiotic resistance genes of concern in data from the CORNELIA project from untreated and treated wastewater samples collected for one year.
-Her project is analyzing whole-genome sequencing (WGS) data from metagenomes and Klebsiella strains isolated from wastewater samples.
+Adriana works to identify known and novel antibiotic resistance genes of concern in data generated by the CORNELIA project from untreated and treated wastewater samples collected for one year.
+Her project is analyzing data from metagenomes transcriptomics, as well as E.coli and Klebsiella strains isolated from wastewater samples.
 The goal is to provide a deeper genomic understanding of the antimicrobial resistance dynamics within the studied environmental context.
 She is funded by the Research Council of Norway.

 Emil Burman